Kyuu-Ji/htb-write-up/node/write-up-node.md

 ssh mark@10.10.10.58
 ```

-He did reuse his account and we can log in on the box as the user _mark_.
+He did reuse his password and we can log in on the box as the user _mark_.

 ## Privilege Escalation